SteveWLU/TEI-MS-SIG/ch-11-issues.md

 * [ Merge 11.3.1.6 and 11.3.4.4 (#1477)](https://github.com/TEIC/TEI/issues/1477)

 ## new issues
-according to the current structure of the chapter
+ordered according to the current structure of the chapter

+### forget about ch.
+11
+What if ch.
+11 did not exist and we had to write it from scratch?
+* What would it be about?
+* What would be called?
+* How would it be structured?
+* Would it overlap with content present elsewhere in the Guidelines? (e.g., in ch.
+3)

 ### adjust introductory paragraph to ch.
 11
 * see [issue #5](https://github.com/SteveWLU/TEI-MS-SIG/issues/5)